 1. Loss of Credibility

-This basically tells the market that projects failing in airdrops are not well-organized or reliable.
+This tells the market that projects failing in airdrops are not well-organized or reliable.
 Most of these failures had to do with technical issues, such as the non-correct distribution of tokens or bugs in smart contracts, thus making participants suspicious of the competence of the development team.
 Besides, the uncertainty of regulatory positions has frozen airdrops in some regions, which hurt the reputation of the projects and discouraged potential future investors.

 1. Lower Community Engagement